ConceptaNjolima/MyTNTResources/Week 2/[ENG2.0]Remote repositories and GitHub.md

 The goal is to create a repo on GitHub, clone the repository, make changes in VS Code and push the changes back to GitHub.

 1. Create a new private repository on GitHub.
-Make an initial commit adding a file from the website.
+Make an initial commit adding a file directly from the interface.
 2. Clone the repository to your computer.
 3. Open the folder in VS Code.
-4. Add a new file in GitHub, edit the existing file.
+4. Add a new file in GitHub and edit this file.
-5. Commit changes and make a pull request.
+5. Do some changes locally and commit them.
+Make a pull request.
 6. View the changes in GitHub.
 7. Continue making changes in VS Code.
 Check out the `git diff`.
 Check out the log using `git log` ,`git log --oneline` or `git log --oneline --graph --decorate --all` to see the tracking of the commits.
-8. Share a screenshot from GitHub of the commit history.
+8. Share a screenshot of the commit history from GitHub.

 <table style="border: none">
     <tr align="center">